0xYYY/dotfiles/README.md

 I like to explore CLI tools implemented in Rust, since

-1. they are often faster and more user-friendly after the re-implementation
+1. they are often faster and more user-friendly after the re-implementation, and
 2. I would like to contribute to open-source Rust projects, and these tools give me a lot of great starting points.